radx64/radx64.github.io/linux/_posts/2025-02-02-Minimal-linux-distro-pt2.md

 > The script explanation:
 > - creates fake tty devices (tty2, tty3, tty4) because BusyBox expects them and will throw warnings if they are missing
 > - The most important line is /bin/sh, which launches a shell, allowing us to interact with the system.
-> - Since this is a very minimal system, many things are missing-there's not even a /proc directory, meaning tools like top won`t work.
+> - Since this is a very minimal system, many things are missing, there's not even a /proc directory, meaning tools like top won`t work.

-5. Generate intramfs image
+5. Generate intramfs image.
 ```shell
 $ find . | cpio -o -H newc > ../initramfs.cpio
 ```